GENERAL

 INFORMATION

-INTRODUCTION TO SOUTH AFRICA
+TO SOUTH AFRICA

-After many years of international isolation, the world is
+After many years of international isolation,

-to view abundant wildlife, flora and birds in extremely comfortable,
+wine.
+The opportunity to view abundant wildlife, flora and

-even luxurious conditions, are unequalled.
-For those interested
+are unequalled.
+For those interested in ecotourism, it is

-in ecotourism, it is an ideal destination with 3000 km of
+an ideal destination with 3000 km of white sandy beaches,

-white sandy beaches, mountains, savannas, forests and many
+mountains, savannas, forests and many adventure activities.

 South Africa also boasts sophisticated